BairDev/rx_go-playground/README.md

 [RxGo](https://github.com/ReactiveX/RxGo) is apparently still work in progress, I hope that it is and will be a vivid project.

+### Dependencies

+The first and obvious dependency is the package **RxGo**: `go get -u github.com/reactivex/rxgo`.
+I tried to install the Golang Iterator package, but this never worked out (`go get google.golang.org/api/iterataor`).

+It is also important to note, that I'm using the iterators of *RxGo* here and I did not find a way to use my own iterators yet.

 ### Compiling

 You can compile the most simple test program only for now.
 It is more or less C&P from the introduction to *RxGo*.